Hosta spp.

 Find more tips on dividing hosta plants here.

-If you opt to purchase starts at a nursery, the planting process is pretty straightforward.
+If you purchase starts at a nursery, the planting process is pretty straightforward.

-Gently remove the plant from its container by grabbing the plant around the base and working it out.
-Loosen the roots and shake away any excess soil.
+Gently remove the plant from its container, loosen the roots and shake away any excess soil.

 Dig a hole that is slightly larger and deeper than the container the plant was growing in.
-Put the hosta into the ground so that it sits at the same level it was growing at in the container.
+Put the root ball into the ground so that it sits at the same level it was growing at in the container.

 Gently tamp soil around the plant to fill in the rest of the hole, and water well to settle it.